 - As resolution increases, so does the amount of data each clip contains.
 Compare the file size of a 4K clip and a 1080p clip of the same length and the 4K file will be larger 100% of the time.
-It's just got that many more pixels stuffed into it.
+It just has that many more pixels stuffed into it.

-- As frame rate increases, as does file size.
+- As frame rate increases, so does file size.
 If you're shooting at 120 FPS, you're creating 4 times as many frames as you would shooting at 30 FPS.

-- The result of shooting at very high resolutions and high frame rates result in really big files, which take up a lot of space and tax the processing power of your GoPro
+- Shooting at very high resolutions and high frame rates results in really large files, which take up a lot of space and tax the processing power of your GoPro.

-- This is why your GoPro limits you to shooting maximum 30 FPS when shooting 4K.
+- This is why your GoPro limits you to shooting a maximum 30 FPS when shooting 4K.

 Abe Kislevitz has a great article about his favorite GoPro Hero5 Black settings for a variety of situations here.

 Breakdown of Resolutions and Frame Rates by GoPro Model

 GoPro Hero5 Session